Overcoming the Challenges of Malicious Parent Syndrome

 These accusations can be harmful and damaging, especially when they reach the ears of children, family members, or even legal authorities.

-In some cases, the malicious parent may manipulate the legal system to their advantage, in what constitutes institutional abuse-by-proxy.
+In some cases, the malicious parent will try to manipulate the legal system to their advantage, in what constitutes institutional abuse-by-proxy.

-They will not hesitate to exaggerate or fabricate stories to gain an upper hand in custody battles or to cause legal complications for the other parent.
+They will exaggerate or fabricate stories to gain an upper hand in custody battles or to cause legal complications for the other parent.

 The actions taken by the malicious parent are independent, meaning they’re not a reaction to the other parent’s behavior.